Spoof (game): Tournament play

 The World Spoofing Championship has taken place every year since 1983 in many different venues across the world.

 Many countries hold national or regional spoofing championships with the UK being the oldest having first taken place in 1974.

 The Bangkok Gentlemen Spoofers founded in 1988 is the longest running spoofing school in South East Asia.
 They hold two annual tournaments, the Thai National Championships and the Asian Spoofing Championships.

 The original national UK Spoof Championship celebrated its 41st anniversary in 2015 with the tournament held at Cambridge Rugby Club on 16 October.
 The "Weald of Kent Spoof Championships" has been held annually at "The Bull at Benenden" in Benenden, Kent since 2007, with 32 players taking part in 2010.

 In popular culture

 James Bond plays the game against Felix Leiter in the 2021 film No Time to Die.
 Actor Daniel Craig was taught the game by his father, a pub landlord.

-The fourth episode of the eighth season of The Brokenwood Mysteries was set at a world championship match where the winner was then murdered.
+The fourth episode of the eighth season of New Zealand detective drama series The Brokenwood Mysteries was set at a world championship match where the winner was then murdered.

+Joan Crawford wins a round of the game against Jack Palance in the 1952 film Sudden Fear.
+In the film, the game is played with matches and is introduced as "The Match Game."